brunoarine/findlike/README.md

 findlike [OPTIONS] [REFERENCE_FILE]
 ```

-findlike will scan a given directory and return the most similar documents in relation to either a reference file or a query passed to with by the `--query` option.
+`findlike` works with either a reference file or a `--query` option.
+Once the reference text is set, `findlike` will scan a given directory (default is the current working dir), and return the most similar documents against the reference.

 ## Options